Greyhound Lines: 2007–2021: FirstGroup ownership

 The company's Lucky Streak brand is for routes to/from cities with casinos.
 All fares are sold as open-ended round-trips, with passengers allowed to return to their origin at any time.
 On the Atlantic City routes, casinos offer special bonuses (gambling credit, room/dining discounts) to Lucky Streak passengers.
-Lucky Streak routes serve Atlantic City (to/from Baltimore, Brooklyn, New York City, Philadelphia, and Washington, D.C.), Connecticut (Mohegan Sun & Foxwoods Casino) (to/from Boston, Bridgeport, New Haven, New York City, Providence, and Stamford) and Las Vegas (to/from Anaheim, Barstow, Claremont, Compton, El Monte, Hollywood, Long Beach, Los Angeles, Phoenix, Riverside, San Bernardino, San Diego, Santa Ana, and Victorville).
+Lucky Streak routes serve Atlantic City (to/from Baltimore, Brooklyn, New York City, Philadelphia, and Washington, D.C.), Connecticut (Mohegan Sun & Foxwoods Casino) (to/from Boston, Bridgeport, New Haven, New York City, Providence, and Stamford), and Las Vegas (to/from Anaheim, Barstow, Claremont, Compton, El Monte, Hollywood, Long Beach, Los Angeles, Phoenix, Riverside, San Bernardino, San Diego, Santa Ana, and Victorville).

 In February 2020, the company reversed its position regarding unwarranted searches and notified the Department of Homeland Security that it no longer would allow unwarranted searches on its buses, in areas of terminals, company offices, or any area where a person needs a ticket for access.

 In December 2020, the company sold the customer terminal facility in Los Angeles, as well as facilities in Denver, Colorado, and Ottawa, Canada for a total of $137 million.
 The facility in Denver was sold for $38 million.

 In May 2021, Greyhound Canada shut down all of its bus routes in Canada.
-Greyhound Lines continues to operate four cross-border routes that either start or finish in the U.S. from Toronto, Montreal, and Vancouver: The company also placed 38 buses used by its Canada division up for auction.
+Greyhound Lines continues to operate four cross-border routes that either start or finish in the U.S. from Toronto, Montreal, and Vancouver: the company also placed 38 buses used by its Canada division up for auction.

 In July 2021, BoltBus suspended operations indefinitely and Greyhound took over all routes.

 In July 2021, the bus station in Columbus, Ohio, was sold to the Central Ohio Transit Authority for $9.5 million.
 In October 2021, the bus station in Downtown Louisville was sold for $2.8 million.
 The bus station in Cincinnati was sold to a real estate company for $4.25 million, with plans to convert it to parking.

 In September 2021, the company agreed to pay $2.2 million to settle a lawsuit over its practice of allowing U.S. Customs and Border Protection agents to board its buses in Washington State to conduct warrantless immigration sweeps.
 The company had been criticized for allowing government officials to arrest its customers who were illegally in the country.

-2021-present: FlixMobility
+2021–present: FlixMobility

-On October 21, 2021, Munich-based FlixBus acquired Greyhound for $78 million.
+On October 21, 2021, Munich-based Flix SE acquired Greyhound for $78 million.

-In 2022, FirstGroup sold almost all its remaining Greyhound properties to Twenty Lake Holdings LLC for approximately $140 million.
+In 2022, FirstGroup sold almost all its remaining Greyhound properties to Twenty Lake Holdings LLC, a subsidiary of Alden Global Capital, for approximately $140 million.
+Several bus stops were relocated, leading to criticism.

-Notable incidents and accidents
+Notable incidents and collisions

-Below is a list of major incidents and accidents on Greyhound buses and buses of subsidiaries in the United States.
+Below is a list of major incidents and collisions on Greyhound buses and buses of subsidiaries in the United States.